-Mineral Area College has an established articulated transfer program with Cape Girardeau Career & Technology Center leading to an Associate of Science degree in Medical Technology -Respiratory Therapy.
-Students may apply for the degree after successful completion of both the general education courses offered by MAC and the "Technical Component" courses offered by Cape Girardeau CTC.
-Students must apply and be accepted to the program before taking the "Technical Component" courses.
-An application for graduation must be submitted during the first two weeks of the final semester.
-An exit exam is also required for all degree candidates and a minimum of 15 credit hours must be completed at MAC.
+MAC has an established articulated transfer program with Cape Girardeau Career & Technology Center leading to an Associate of Science degree in Medical Technology - Respiratory Therapy.
+Students apply for the degree after successfully completing both the general education courses offered by MAC and the technical course component offered by Cape Girardeau CTC.
+Students must apply and be accepted into the RT program before enrolling in the technical component courses.